Rediacc Platform User Guide

 - Use Team, Machine, Region, and Bridge filters

-- Specify Date range
+- Specify Date Range

-- Check Only Old Items option
+- Check Only Stale Items option

 -